|Locations||Latin America: Colombia|

 A wider impact

-The implementing organisations are based in Bolivia, Togo and Kenya, but the project’s objectives reach beyond those countries.
+The implementing organisations are based in Colombia, Togo and Ghana, but the project’s objectives reach beyond those countries.
 The Centres of Excellence offer a unique opportunity to pool technical expertise and to document and disseminate best practices on CSE and youth-friendly services.
 All activities are continuous learning experiences that will inform best practices in project implementation, advocacy and policy making in the respective regions.

 In the process the Centres will consolidate their position as regional leaders in the field of CSE, youth-friendly service and community awareness, and help shape all IPPF’s Member Associations’ ways of working in the future.
-The project also enables IPPF member associations, CIES (Bolivia), ATBEF (Togo) and FHOK (Kenya), to further position themselves as regional Centres of Excellence facilitating and accelerating South – South technical co-operation, knowledge sharing and technical assistance, spreading their experience and the latest thinking in the SRHR field in Latin-America, East and West Africa.
+The project also enables IPPF member associations, Profamilia, ATBEF (Togo) and PPAG (Ghana), to further position themselves as regional Centres of Excellence facilitating and accelerating South – South technical co-operation, knowledge sharing and technical assistance, spreading their experience and the latest thinking in the SRHR field in Latin-America, East and West Africa.

 The programme is coordinated and managed by Rutgers, which builds on over 50 years of experience in the Netherlands, in close collaboration with IPPF Central and Regional Offices in Africa and the Western Hemisphere.